SeineEloquenz/fosswallet/README.md

 technologies.

 ## Getting FossWallet
-You can download FossWallet from GitHub-Releases, or my [personal F-Droid Repo](https://github.com/SeineEloquenz/fdroid).
+You can download FossWallet from GitHub-Releases, my [personal F-Droid Repo](https://github.com/SeineEloquenz/fdroid) or the official [F-Droid repo](https://f-droid.org/).
-As the F-Droid repo directly pulls in GitHub-Releases, the signing keys are the same so you can easily switch between both sources.
+GitHub releases and the different F-Droid repos use the same signing keys so you can easily switch between both sources.